Rules and Regulations

 PARTICIPANTS AND ELIGIBILITY:

 Participants should be at least 18 years of age.
 If a participant is under the age of 18 years, his or her partner must be of adult age and the adult partner must assume liability in all matters.
 All participants should familiarize themselves with Alabama Boating License Requirements prior to operating a gas-powered motor.
 PRE-ENTRY: Boat numbers for launch sequence are determined as entry monies are received.
 Entries shall be provided the morning of the tournament or by going to www.fishingchaos.com to preregister.
 Entry begins @ 4:00 AM and closes 30 minutes after the final boat has been released.
 The tournament director or assistant director has the right to reject any tournament entry.
-FEES: Entry fees are $110.00 per boat.
-(Does not include Big Fish $10 nor Average Joe $10) you may include one or both options when you submit your registration.
+FEES: Entry fees are $120.00 per boat.
+(Does not include Big Fish $10, Big Spot $10 nor Average Weight $10) you may include one or both options when you submit your registration.

 PAYBACK: An optional ten dollars ($10) per boat may be paid to enter the big fish pot for the tournament date.
 The big fish pot will have a 100% payback.
-An optional ten dollars ($10) per boat maybe be paid to enter the “Average Joe” pot.
-The “Average Joe” pot will have a 100% payback.
-Only those boats who have invested into the big fish pot or average Joe pot for the tournament date will be eligible to win the perspective pots.
-If at the time of awards, it is learned, only one of the team members entered the average Joe pot or the expense was not shared, the winnings will be made out solely to the team member who paid the $10 to enter the pot.
+An optional ten dollars ($10) per boat maybe be paid to enter the “Average Weight” pot.
+The “Average Weight” pot will have a 100% payback unless otherwise specified.
+Only those boats who have invested into the big fish pot or average weight pot for the tournament date will be eligible to win the perspective pots.
+If at the time of awards, it is learned, only one of the team members entered the average weight pot or the expense was not shared, the winnings will be made out solely to the team member who paid the $10 to enter the pot.
 The big fish pot will be paid to the angler of the team who professes to have caught the big fish unless otherwise stated by team members.
 Ten Dollars ($10) of each entry will also be set aside for a Classic fund.
 The payback to the field will be 80% of the remaining balance or as specified by a minimum number of entries.
 One place will be paid for every seven boats entered.

-AVERAGE JOE: Average Joe is an optional payout pot calculated by determining the average size krill for the day’s tournament.
-To determine the average krill the following calculations will be used: Average size fish= total weight of all fish weighed / total number of fish weighed for the day, Average number of fish per boat= total number of fish / the total number of boats weighing fish, Average Joe weight= average size fish * the average number of fish.
-The team, or individual team member, who paid to enter the average Joe pot who is closest to the given number will win the total amount in the daily average Joe pot.
+AVERAGE WEIGHT: Average Weight is an optional payout pot calculated by determining the average size krill for the day’s tournament.
+To determine the average krill the following calculations will be used: Average size fish= total weight of all fish weighed / total number of fish weighed for the day, Average number of fish per boat= total number of fish / the total number of boats weighing fish, Average Weight weight= average size fish * the average number of fish.
+The team, or individual team member, who paid to enter the average weight pot who is closest to the given number will win the total amount in the daily average weight pot.

 BIG FISH: Big fish will be determined by greatest weight of a single largest fish via common scale.
 Only to those who have registered to be a part of the tournament big fish pot are eligible to win or have their fish considered to be weighed.

 TEAM MEMBERS: Each boat is limited to two (2) team members; a Boater and a Partner.
 A boater may fish alone if he or she so desires.
 Alternates are allowed for two of the six WCBT Events.

 QUALIFYING FISH: A limit of fish will be five (5) black bass with no minimum length (spots included).
 All fish must be caught within tournament hours.
 No fish shall be taken from waters other than those waters obtainable by boat from the launch point of the tournament.
 No fishing may occur prior to official launch.
 Fishing period for this tournament will be from safe light to 3pm central for the first flight.
 Flights will be 15 minutes of additional time added for every twenty-five boats entered.